What is Cogeneration?

 Goal: use the 2nd form of energy generated as a by-product of producing the 1st, rather than waste it.

 Example: electrical energy production generates a large amount of heat, which is often not used.
-Using a heat recovery system, heat can be harnessed to raise the temperature of gas or water that can then be used to supply apartment and office buildings, hospitals and factories.
+Using a recovery system, heat can be harnessed to raise the temperature of gas or water that can then be used to supply apartment and office buildings, hospitals and factories.

 Cogeneration disadvantages: